Wind-River/ci-scripts/README.md

 needs to allow a process with uid 1000 rw access to /var/run/docker.sock.
 This can be done by adding uid 1000 to the docker group.
 Currently if the host docker group has guid 995 to 999, this will enable access.

-Unfortunately if the docker group does not have guid in this range it will be necessary to run:
+If the host docker group does not have guid in this range it will be necessary to run:

     sudo chmod 666 /var/run/docker.sock